EDAPINENUT/ppflow/README.md

 ```
 `./tools/relax/rosetta_packing.py` gives an example of our python interface for rosetta side-chain packing.

 #### FoldX: For FoldX, you should register and log in according to https://foldxsuite.crg.eu/foldx4-academic-licence, and download the packages and copy it to `./bin`.
-Than, unip it will lead directory look like
+Then, unzip it will lead directory to look like

 ```
 - bin